smartytime/json-schema/README.md

 Starting from version `1.1.0` the validator collects every schema violations (instead of failing immediately on the first one).
 Each failure is denoted by a JSON pointer, pointing from the root of the document to the violating part.
-If  more than one schema violations have been detected, then a `ValidationException` will be thrown at the most common parent elements of the violations, and each separate violations can be obtained using the `ValidationException#getCausingExceptions()` method.
+If  more than one schema violations have been detected, then a `ValidationException` will be thrown at the most common parent elements of the violations, and each separate violations can be obtained using the `ValidationException#getCauses()` method.

 To demonstrate the above concepts, lets see an example.
 Lets consider the following schema: